holohup/can_do/README.md

 python manage.py createsuperuser
 ```

 **That's it!** After either step, the **Can Do API** will become available by the address http://127.0.0.1:8000/api/.
-From here and on, the API links will be provided to this address, however, feel free to use the *ondeletecascade*.ru version.
+From here on, the API links will be provided to this address, however, feel free to use the *ondeletecascade*.ru version.

 ### Usage